SebastianRzk/borg-backup-container/Readme.md

 A full example can be found in the example-project folder.

+## Installing

+You can pull the image from `sebastianrzk/borg-backup-container` or build it yourself.

+An example can be found in the example-project folder.

 ## Configuration parameter

 The complete configuration can be done via environment variables.